intuited/odfit/README.txt

     the dump is done in archive file order.
     This means that comparison of dumps of identical documents may end up showing significant differences.

+-   There are many performance optimizations which could be put in place, particularly if the script were to be reworked as a diff routine.
+    Having knowledge of both of the compared documents would allow ``odfdump`` to, for example, only output XML for files which have changed.
+    It's also very unlikely that a SHA-1 comparison will detect changes that a CRC-32 comparison does not.

 LICENSE